o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

-The function returns a pointer to the rmr_mbuf_t structure which references the message information (state, length, payload), or a NULL pointer in the case of an extreme error.
+The function returns a pointer to the rmr_mbuf_t structure which references the message information (state, length, payload), or a nil pointer in the case of an extreme error.

 ERRORS
 --------------------------------------------------------------------------------------------